affWebApps/aff_front_end/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Contributing
-Each page or work should have a new branch.
+- Each page or work should have a new branch.
 The branch name should be named in the format; "ft-pageName", fix-fixName, refactor-featureName

-Create a PR to merge into dev from your feature/page branch, which will be reviewed and merged by the organisation admin.
+- Create a PR to merge into dev from your feature/page branch, which will be reviewed and merged by the organisation admin.

+- Use DRY coding methods

+- Refactored and well modular codes please.

+- Reusable components are highly expected

+- Adherence to folder structure

+- Adherence to coding standards like in terms of casing, structure, orderliness, lint rules.

+- Distinct seperation of client vs server-side code

+- Remember to keep your branch up to date by originally checking out of dev and regularly pulling in dev

 ### Requirements